Google Ads audit: How to make the most of PPC campaigns

 1. Set a benchmark

-Before you start the auditing process, you must define the benchmarks against which you’ll be measuring your performance.
-Without such a benchmark, it’ll be difficult to evaluate which of your ads are succeeding.
+Before you start the auditing process, define the benchmarks against which you’ll measure performance.
+Without benchmarks, it’s difficult to evaluate which ads are succeeding.

-Some good questions to think about are; what is a ‘good’ conversion rate for your site?
+Some good questions to consider are: What is a “good” conversion rate for your site?
 How many clicks per 1,000 ad views can you reasonably expect on average?

-Setting these benchmarks makes it possible to distinguish between the well-performing ads those you’ll need to improve.
+Setting these benchmarks makes it possible to distinguish between well-performing ads and those you’ll need to improve.

 2. Review your account and campaign settings